ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

   \ILIAS\UI or a subnamespace thereof, where the root directory for that namespace is src/UI and the location of PHP-files is determined according to [PSR-4](http://www.php-fig.org/psr/psr-4/).
+* Methods in the UI framework SHOULD not use arrays as parameters, unless one of the following conditions is met:
+	- the array is used as a plain list of values or objects, where the index is just 0 to n and the array is ordered accordingly
+	- the array is used as a key-value dictionary and the methods does not expect any special keys or access the dictionary with special keys

 ### Interfaces to Factories